Intermittent river: Bourne

+Winterbourne

 Ecology

 The inhabitants of intermittent rivers can change with the water level.
 As a result of contrasting conditions throughout the year, invertebrate assemblages of the same intermittent stream can be notably distinct from one another.
 How biodiversity of these habitats changes with conditions has been debated in literature.
 Current findings suggest that while lotic biodiversity generally decreases with increasing flow intermittence, increased lentic and terrestrial biodiversity during those periods can compensate.
 Thus, when lotic (flowing water), lentic (lake), and terrestrial communities are considered together, intermittent rivers can account for a high proportion of regional biodiversity.
 The riparian zone of intermittent rivers can provide habitat and resources for a variety of organisms, and may also be an important source of nutrients for habitats downstream.

 Wetting front

 The dry period of intermittent streams is ended by what is called "rewetting" or a wetting front.
 Rewetting is defined as the resumption of waterflow through the stream.
 This happens when the gain of the water is higher than the loss of it into the pores of the substrate/soil, also known as infiltration.
-Rewetting causes changes in the dissolved nutrients in the stream, and species compositions.
+Rewetting causes changes both in the dissolved nutrients in the stream, and in species compositions.